Storing wheat berries

 wheat hulls

-One disadvantage of hulled grains is that they are more prone to diseases and the oils are more prone to going rancid.
+One disadvantage of hulled grains is that they are more prone to diseases and the oils are more likely to go rancid.
 In short storing wheat berries should be done as soon as possible.

 Hulled wheat

-In the photo below you can see the wheat berries in the background and, on the left our 100 percent grain that I have just ground; and the counterfeit wholemeal on the right that purports to be the real thing.
+In the photo below you can see the wheat berries in the background and on the left our 100 percent grain that I have just ground; the counterfeit wholemeal purporting to be the real deal is on the right.

 As you can see for yourself, it's anything but wholemeal flour; the big fat lie of milling.